Dark Star (film): Influence

 The "Beachball with Claws" segment of the film was reworked by O'Bannon into the science fiction-horror film Alien (1979).
 After witnessing audiences failing to laugh at parts of Dark Star which were intended as humorous, O'Bannon commented, "If I can't make them laugh, then maybe I can make them scream."

-Doug Naylor has said in interviews that Dark Star was the inspiration for Dave Hollins: Space Cadet, the radio sketches that evolved into science fiction sitcom Red Dwarf.Dark Star has also been cited as an inspiration for the machinima series Red vs. Blue by its creator Burnie Burns.
+Doug Naylor has said in interviews that Dark Star was the inspiration for Dave Hollins: Space Cadet, the radio sketches that evolved into science fiction sitcom Red Dwarf.

+Dark Star has also been cited as an inspiration for the machinima series Red vs. Blue by its creator Burnie Burns.
 Metal Gear series creator Hideo Kojima revealed the iDroid's voice was inspired by the female computer voice from Dark Star.
-Benson, Arizona, has a Dark Star Road, referencing the film's song named after the city.

 Indie rock band Pinback adopted its name from the character Sergeant Pinback, and often used samples from the movie in its early work.
 Synth-pop band Erasure sampled dialogue from this film (along with Barbarella) in their song "Sweet, Sweet Baby", the B-side to "Drama!", the debut single off their album Wild!
 (1989).
 The Human League used a sample from the film at the end of "Circus of Death", the B-side of their debut single, "Being Boiled".

 Cem Oral, under the alias Oral Experience, sampled dialogue from this film in his song "Never Been on E".
 The name of Pinbacker, the antagonist in Danny Boyle's film Sunshine (2007), also was inspired by Sergeant Pinback.
 Trevor Something used samples from Doolittle's conversation with the bomb in his 2014 mixtape Trevor Something Does Not Exist.

-Progressive metal band Star One used the plot of the movie for their song "Spaced Out," with the name take from the film tagline "The Spaced Out Odyssey".
+Progressive metal band Star One used the plot of the movie for their song "Spaced Out," with the name taken from the film tagline "The Spaced Out Odyssey".
 German Digital Hardcore artist Bomb 20 is named after Bomb #20 from this film.
 Gravity Wine Co., based in Victoria, Australia, produces a red wine blend of Syrah and Grenache that is called Dark Star and which has "Dark Star - Phoenix Asteroids" written as a title at the top of the information section on its label.